taylorperkins/Github-Repository-Transfer/README.md

 **Initialize Transfer Object**

-There are a few pieces this program needs to know in order to work correctly. `token`, `username`, and `transfer to`.
+There are a few pieces this program needs to know some auth in order to work correctly. `token`, `username`, and `transfer to`.
 So let's set up a TransferRepos instance.
 ```
 >> from transfer import TransferRepos